School choice in Pennsylvania: Charter schools

-Pennsylvania enacted Act 22 in 1997 during Governor Ridge's administration.
-This bipartisan legislation authorized the establishment of charter schools within the Commonwealth.
-There are currently 135 charter schools operating in Pennsylvania.
-Over 50,000 students are enrolled in these schools.
+In 1997 during Governor Ridge's administration, the Public School Code of 1949 was amended with Act 22, which established charter schools within the Commonwealth.

-Cyber Charter Schools
+Cyber charter schools

 Last year, 32,958 students were enrolled in cyber charter schools throughout Pennsylvania.
 That number signifies about 2 per cent of PA's overall public school enrollment.
 Advocates for cyber charters like the routine contact with instructors and the increased instruction time that online education offers.

-Inter-district Choice
+Inter-district choice

 In Pennsylvania's Chester Upland School District, officials have been forced to look to surrounding Delaware County schools, since there are no other eligible schools within the district.
 However, such instances are problematic, because outlying schools are not always eager to accept students from low performing school districts.
 Although open enrollment is not mandated in Pennsylvania, the state's Department of Education encourages school districts to work together on the matter.

-Recent Legislative Reform Measures
+Legislative reform measures

 In October 2017 Pennsylvania State Senator John DiSanto, a Republican from Dauphin County proposed legislation for Educational Savings Accounts (ESA).
 This legislation would have allowed families of children attending public schools which are performing in the bottom 15 per cent to state-funded education savings accounts.
 A vote on this new legislation was postponed by the PA Senate Education Committee in December 2017.
 It also failed to get out of committee in October with a 6-6 deadlock vote.